ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ### 5.2 Machine Management [**[↑]**](#table-of-contents)
 Admin Portal allows an Administrator to manage Machines the Country will use for taking Registration of the Residents.
 The definition of Machine is the device on which the registration Client is installed.
 Machine management includes Viewing, Creating, Editing, Activating, Deactivating and Decommission of Machines.
 An Administrator should have the role of a Zonal Admin/Global Admin to do this.
 An Admin can manage only Machines under his/her administrative zone.

+For more details on Administrative zones, Refer [Here](#55-administrative-zone-management)

 #### 5.2.1 View Machine

 The Admin portal allows an Admin to view the list of all Machines available in the jurisdiction of his/her administrative zone.
 The system does not fetch the details of Decommissioned Machines but only Active and Inactive Machines.